stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 2. Establishing the foundation for the PDF processing pipeline
 3. Creating the configuration management system
 4. Setting up connections to external services (OpenAI, Pinecone, Azure, CoreDataStore API)
+5. Implementing comprehensive testing for scripts and API integrations
+6. Integrating Pydantic for data validation throughout the system

 ## Recent Changes
 - Created initial project documentation in the memory bank